Shinde Camp: Our full report

 A buffet lunch is offered after the morning activity.
 Most recently we had chicken kebabs, peppers stuffed with tasty couscous, lentil and feta salad, mangetout and sprout salad and fresh garden salad, followed by a cheese platter and fruit.

 Dinner is announced upon returning from the afternoon activity.
 Each course is served to the table.
-On our last visit a delicious tomato soup was followed by lamb shanks, mashed potatoes, green beans, roasted butternut squash and spiced chickpeas.
+Our delicious tomato soup was followed by roasted chicken, roast potatoes, carrots and mangetouts.
 Dessert was a decadent chocolate mousse. - Dining style

 - Group Meals